VMSdemo/FitPeriods_LC_predict2020-21/README.md

 Country-, sex-, and year-specific files of population exposures and death rates by single-year ages.
 These files should be located in a subfolder (or subfolders) of the working directory which are specified in the field pathdata in the *HMD_Mx_Px_data.csv*.
 All calculations by *Predict-mortality-8.R* utilize this data.
-These standard structured .txt files (e.g.
+The standard structured .txt files (e.g.
-*Exposures_1x1.txt* and *Mx_1x1.txt*) files from the HMD contain age- and sex-specific population exposures and death rates for selected countries.
-For example, *AUS.Exposures_1x1.txt* contains population exposures for Australia across years from 1921 to 2019 for females, males, and both sexes by ages 0, 1, 2, …, 110+, and *AUS.Mx_1x1.txt* contains death rates in Australia for the same dimensions.
+*Exposures_1x1.txt* and *Mx_1x1.txt*)  from the HMD contain age- and sex-specific population exposures and death rates for selected countries.
+For example, *AUS.Exposures_1x1.txt* contains population exposures for Australia across years from 1921 to 2019 for females, males, and both sexes by ages 0, 1, 2, …, 110+, and *AUS.Mx_1x1.txt* contains death rates for Australia for the same age-sex dimensions.
 Although in the input data ages run up to 110+, the actual calculations use 100+ as the highest age group.

 Output Data